kianryan/kianryan.github.io/_posts/2012-09-04-a-quick-introduction-to-screen.md

 <pre class="brush: plain; title: ; notranslate" title="">screen
 </pre>

 All good, you should get a copyright message.
-When you clear the message&#8230; nothing looks to have changed, you&#8217;re staring at a terminal again.
+When you clear the message… nothing looks to have changed, you’re staring at a terminal again.
 This is fine, and as it should be.
-You&#8217;re now inside a window inside of screen, just the one for now.
+You’re now inside a window inside of screen, just the one for now.
 It can get a bit meta after this.

 ## Concepts